Data editing

 Data editing is defined as the process involving the review and adjustment of collected survey data.
 Data editing helps define guidelines that will reduce potential bias and ensure consistent estimates leading to a clear analysis of the data set by correct inconsistent data using the methods later in this article.
 The purpose is to control the quality of the collected data.
 Data editing can be performed manually, with the assistance of a computer or a combination of both.

 Editing methods

-Editing methods refer to a range of procedures and processes used for detecting and handling errors in data.
+Editing methods refer to a range of procedures and processes which are used for detecting and handling errors in data.
 Data editing is used with the goal to improve the quality of statistical data produced.
 These modifications can greatly improve the quality of analytics created by aiming to detect and correct errors.
-Examples of different techniques to data editing such as micro-editing, macro-editing, selective editing, or the different tools used to achieve data editings such as graphical editing and interactive editing.
+Examples of different techniques to data editing such as micro-editing, macro-editing, selective editing, or the different tools used to achieve data editing such as graphical editing and interactive editing.